ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Root Node:
 : The unique node whose value is the entire argument.

+Children (of a node):
+: If the node is an array, each of its elements, or if the node is an object, each its member values (but not its member names).

+Descendants (of a node):
+: The node itself, plus the descendants of each of its children. [^or-self]

+[^or-self]: Note that this is often more selectively called descendant-or-self.
+    Should we define descendants non-inclusive of the node itself?
+    We do have the language to say "node + descendants" in several places.

 Nodelist:
 : A list of nodes.  <!-- ordered list?
 Maybe TBD by issues #27 and #60 -->
   The output of applying a query to an argument is manifested as a list of nodes.